noaa-ocs-s100/s100py/s100py/s104/README.md

 S-104 is an IHO standard outlining formats for storing and sending water level data and metadata for surface navigation.

+-   S-104 Data Coding Formats (DCF):

+        1. Time-series at fixed station
+        2. Regularly-gridded arrays
+        3. Ungeorectified Grid
+        7. TIN
+        8. Time Series at fixed stations (stationwise)

+*NOTE: DCF 1, 7, 8 are currently not supported but will be added in the future*

 Example Usage
 -------------